-Interest rate risk arises within Treasury activities, principally in relation to the investment positions held for liquidity management purposes.
+Interest rate risk arises within Treasury activities, principally in relation to the Investment positions held for liquidity management purposes.
 Part of the Company's return on financial instruments is obtained from controlled mismatching of the dates on which interest receivable on assets and payable on liabilities is next reset.

 All aspects of this risk are closely monitored and controlled.
-The Board articulates its appetite for this risk by approving policies, setting limits and approving the annual Strategy and Business Plan.
+The Board articulates its appetite for Market Risk, in the Risk Appetite Framework ('RAF') setting limits and approving the annual Business Plan and policy papers.
 Risk appetite limits along with early warning indicators are set to control SIDAC's market and structural risk exposures, and to highlight any potential weaknesses or pressure points.
-The risk appetite limits are approved at least annually by the Board.
+The RAF limits are approved at least annually by the Board.
 Performance against these metrics is monitored and reported by Risk Management to ALCO and ExCo monthly, and to the BRC on a quarterly basis.
-Risk appetite limits include Annual Income (AI) sensitivity and Economic Value sensitivity limits.
+RAF limits include Annual Income (AI) sensitivity, Economic Value sensitivity and Credit Spread Sensitivity limits.

-The Risk Management function executes daily stress tests including the EV and AI on the non-trading book interest rate portfolios.
-The risk appetite EV is measured as the maximum impact on economic value of equity of an immediate 1% move in rates applied to the portfolios, while the AI measures the maximum impact on annual net interest income of an immediate 1% move in rates.
+The Risk Management function performs daily stress tests including the EV and AI on the non-trading book interest rate portfolios.
+The risk appetite EV is measured as the maximum impact on economic value of equity of an immediate adverse 1% move in rates applied to the portfolios, while the AI measures the maximum impact on annual net interest income of an immediate adverse 1% move in rates.

-The impact on annual income as at the 31 October 2019 equated to US\$ 8.8mm (2018: US\$ 19.1mm).
-At 31 October 2019, an immediate and sustained 100 basis point shift in interest rates across all currencies and maturities would lower the fair value of assets and liabilities by approximately US\$ 10.3mm (2018: US\$ 17.6 mm) in aggregate.
-The following table summarises these results along with Max, Min and Average being over the full year:
+The impact on annual income as at 31 October 2020 equated to US\$ 0.9mm (2019: US\$ 8.8mm).
+At 31 October 2020, an immediate and sustained 100 basis point shift in interest rates across all currencies and maturities would lower the fair value of assets and liabilities by approximately US\$ 9.1mm (2019: US\$ 10.3mm) in aggregate.
+The following table summarises these results along with Maximum, Minimum and Average being over the full year:

-Table 36 - EV and AI
+Table 37 - EV and AI

 US\$ equivalent millions

-Measure 31 Oct Max Min Average
+Measure 31 Oct 2020 Maximum Minimum Average

-EV (10.3) (19.1) (9.5) (14.3)
+EV (9.1) (12.8) (7.1) (9.0)

-Al (8.8) (21.2) (8.6) (17.2)
+Al (0.9) (11.2) (0.2) (3.5)

-Furthermore, the "Supervisory Outlier Tests", an additional suite of stress tests as outlined in the "EBA Guidelines on the Management of Interest rate risk arising from non-trading book activities" are calculated measuring the impact on Economic Value of Equity (EVE) and comparing it to a defined percentage of own funds.
-During 2019 the results of each stress test were within the prescribed parameters.
+Furthermore, the "Supervisory Outlier Tests", an additional suite of stress tests as outlined in the "EBA Guidelines on the Management of Interest rate risk arising from non-trading book activities" (EBA-GL-2018-02) are calculated measuring the impact on Economic Value of Equity (EVE) and comparing it to a defined percentage of own funds.
+During 2020 the results of each stress test were within the prescribed parameters.